stoically/webextensions-api-fake/README.md

 ##### Constructor: new WebExtensionsApiFake

+##### webExtensionsApiFake.createBrowser()

+Returns a new stubbed `browser` without applied fakes.

 ##### webExtensionsApiFake.fakeApi(browser)

-* *browser* `<object>` Required stubbed version of the WebExtensions API
+* *browser* `<object>`, required, Stubbed version of the WebExtensions API

 Applies the API fakes to the given browser object.
-Can be called multiple times.
+Can be called multiple times with different browser stubs and applies the same fakes (with the same in-memory data) in that case.